If you are planning vision correction via LASIK surgery, one of the most common questions is: What is the age limit for LASIK?

 Other age-related options: A 45-year-old with healthy eyes could benefit from customised procedures like Monovision LASIK, even when someone younger may not qualify.

-You can consult with the best hospital for LASIK eye surgery in Kolkata, to discover if your eyes are prepared for safe and permanent vision correction.
+You can consult with the best hospital for LASIK eye surgery, to discover if your eyes are prepared for safe and permanent vision correction.

 Age-Related Eye Conditions That Affect Eligibility